Holiday Break: "The Grim Reaper" - Nate Boone Craft

 If convicted, Boone was facing a lengthy prison sentence.

-Eventually, though, The Army got involved and told the Detroit Police Department that Boone indeed had a license to carry a gun as he was still in the service.
+Eventually, though, the Army got involved and told the Detroit Police Department that Boone indeed had a license to carry a gun as he was still in the service.

-The charges were then dropped and Boone was allowed to go on and serve another tour in the Army.
+The charges were then dropped, and Boone was allowed to go on and serve another tour in the army.

 But after returning home from this tour, Boone's freedom would be short-lived after he was picked up by the police for armed robbery and possession of a firearm during the commission of a crime.

 In an interview, Boone admitted that that time, he wasn't the one that committed the crime and it had really been his older brother Pop.
+But Boone didn't want to snitch on his own brother.

-But Boone didn't want to snitch on his own brother, so he went down for the crime and served two years for gun possession and two years for armed robbery at the state prison in Jackson, Michigan.
+So he went down for the crime and served two years for gun possession and two years for armed robbery at the state prison in Jackson, Michigan.

+However, during this prison stint, Boone continued to conduct his illegal activities from behind bars.
 He sold drugs, knives, and ran a gambling table for other inmates while still in prison himself.

 He soon became known as the go-to guy for any items that someone might need while imprisoned in the clink.